Kerala backwaters: Boat races

-The boat races starts with Champakulam Moolam Boat Race which is held on the Pamba River in the village Champakulam on Moolam day (according to the Malayalam Era M.E) of the Malayalam month Midhunam, the day of the installation of the deity at the Ambalappuzha Sree Krishna Temple.
+The boat races start with the Champakulam Moolam Boat Race, which is held on the Pamba River in the village of Champakulam on Moolam day (according to the Malayalam Era, M.E.) of the Malayalam month Midhunam, the day of the installation of the deity at the Ambalappuzha Sree Krishna Temple.

 When Jawaharlal Nehru visited Kerala in 1952, four traditional Chundan valloms went to receive him.
 A snake boat race was organized for him.
 He was so impressed that when he went back to Delhi, he sent back a gleaming silver trophy for a boat race.
 Even today, the 1.5 km Nehru Trophy Boat Race is the most prestigious.

-The Thazhathangadi boat race held every year on the Meenachil river, at Thazhathangadi, Kottayam is one of the oldest and most popular boat races in the state.
-In 1956, emperor of Ethiopia, Haile Selassie visited Thazhathangadi during his imperial tour of India, and witnessed the boat race.
-Subsequently winners of the race were given the Haile Selassie Ever rolling trophy.
+The Thazhathangadi boat race, held every year on the Meenachil River at Thazhathangadi, Kottayam, is one of the oldest and most popular boat races in the state.
+In 1956, the emperor of Ethiopia, Haile Selassie, visited Thazhathangadi during his imperial tour of India and witnessed the boat race.
+Subsequently, the winners of the race were given the Haile Selassie Ever Rolling Trophy.

-Other renowned boat races are: Indira Gandhi Boat Race, Champakulam Moolam Boat Race, Aranmula Uthrattadi Vallamkali, Payippad Jalotsavam, Kallada Boat Race and Kumarakom Boat Race.
+Other renowned boat races are: Indira Gandhi Boat Race, Champakulam Moolam Boat Race, Aranmula Uthrattadi Vallamkali, Payippad Jalotsavam, Kallada Boat Race, and Kumarakom Boat Race.